Improving android-all Downloading on CI

 and robolectric.dependency.repo.id

-most scenarios.
-For example, I often set the repository to a custom Chinese popular Maven mirror
+scenarios.
+For example, I often set the repository to a custom Chinese popular Maven mirror for my

 testOptions {